im2nguyen/katacoda/terraform-consul-provider/step1.md

 On initialization, this workspace should have ran `docker-compose up -d` which spins up the above services in the background.
 To view these instances, run `docker ps`{{execute}}.

+It takes about a minute after you see the `Ready` message for the Consul datacenter to nominate a cluster leader and for you to continue to the next step.

+## Retrieve Master ACL Token
 To retrieve the master ACL token, run `docker exec -it terraform-consul-playground_consul-server-1_1 consul acl bootstrap`{{execute}}.
 This runs the `consul acl bootstrap` command on one of Consul agents.
 The output should be similar to this: